-5.1.1.2 Thunder Bay Lithium Industrial Campus
+5.1.1.2 Lake Superior Lithium Project

 With both the Ontario and Federal Governments confirming their interest in establishing new battery materials supply chains in the province, and potentially providing financial support, Avalon continues to work towards establishing its lithium conversion facility in Thunder Bay, Ontario.
-The planned facility would be adaptable and expandable to increase output and accept concentrates from other producers of lithium minerals, including petalite, lepidolite and spodumene, from the many pegmatite deposits that occur in northwestern Ontario and globally.
+The planned facility would be adaptable and expandable to increase output and accept concentrates from other producers of the various pegmatite deposits that occur in northwestern Ontario and globally.
 It is the Company's intention to construct a regional processing hub with multiple off-take agreements with third-party producers, to meet the rising demand for EV battery-grade lithium in southern Ontario and more broadly, North America.
-In June, 2023, Avalon acquired an industrial site in Thunder Bay, Ontario (965 Strathcona Avenue) (the "Thunder Bay Property") for the purchase price of \$8,300,000.
-The Thunder Bay Property is approximately 380 acres, of which approximately 126 acres are in Lake Superior, a 38,000 square foot office building and a 50,000 square foot warehouse.
-It has existing road, rail, and deep-water port access as well as utilities services adequate for supporting the Company's planned midstream lithium-hydroxide (LiOH) processing facility.
+During the quarter ended August 31, 2023, Avalon acquired an industrial site in Thunder Bay, Ontario (965 Strathcona Avenue) (the "Thunder Bay Property") for the purchase price of \$8,300,000.
+The Thunder Bay Property consists of approximately 377 acres of which approximately 154 acres are on land and 223 acres are in Lake Superior and shoreline land, a 24,000 square-foot office building and a 55,000 square-foot warehouse.
+It has existing road, rail, and deep-water port access, as well as existing utilities services adequate for supporting the Company's planned lithium-hydroxide (LiOH) processing facility.

-With its existing infrastructure, strategic geographic location and multi-channel accessibility, the Thunder Bay Property is uniquely suited to host a regional lithium hydroxide conversion facility, and represents a material advantage for Avalon that the Company intends to aggressively widen through the adoption of market leading processing and recycling technologies, as well as the construction of an onsite Centre of Excellence research and development facility.
-Avalon has engaged Lakehead University as well as Confederation College, two regional educational institutions, to collaborate on the initiative.
+With its existing infrastructure, strategic geographic location and multi-channel accessibility, the Thunder Bay property is uniquely suited to host a regional lithium hydroxide conversion facility and represents a material advantage for Avalon that the Company intends to aggressively widen through the adoption of market leading processing and recycling technologies, as well as the construction of an on-site Technology and Innovation Centre ("TIC").
+Avalon has progressed discussions with both Lakehead University as well as Confederation College, two regional educational institutions, to collaborate on the initiative, as well as a range of technology partners in Ontario and the U.S..

-In October, 2023, the Company expanded a strategic partnership with Metso to advance the development of the Thunder Bay facility.
+In October 2023, the Company expanded a strategic partnership with Metso to advance the development of the Thunder Bay facility.
 Metso agreed to provide testing and engineering equipment procurement and related services, as well as co-develop a laboratory for research and development on lithium and clean technology solutions.
 Avalon and Metso also agreed to cooperate on the recycling of used batteries and the refining of battery chemicals for recycle use.

-The expanded partnership agreement followed a memorandum of understanding entered into in July 2023 that enabled Metso and Avalon to develop an innovative, sustainable methodology to produce commercial lithium hydroxide from petalite mineral feeds and good economics.
+The expanded partnership agreement followed a memorandum of understanding entered into in July 2023 that enabled Metso and Avalon to develop an innovative, sustainable methodology to economically produce commercial lithium hydroxide from spodumene as well as petalite mineral feeds.